lcrespom/nash/README.md

 Nash is a command-line editor for `bash` or compatible shells.
 It handles user input to provide a better user experience, but when the user hits the `Enter` key, it simply passes the command to `bash` for processing.

 Nash is implemented in JavaScript and focuses on:
-- Providing great UX and productivity to the command-line: file completion, history navigation, syntax highlighting, history suggestions, etc.
+- Providing great UX and productivity to the command-line.
 - Being highly extensible and customizable.
 - Bringing shell power to JavaScript developers. `zsh` and `fish` are greatly configurable, but customizing them requires writing shell script code, which (for JS developers) is not as user